 Frontend ecosystem

-History of UI platforms and tooling evolution.
+History of UI platforms and the evolution of frontend tooling.

 How to apply this in practice